borisrepl/boris/README.md

 I'm in the process of transitioning away from PHP to Ruby.
 I have come to find PHP's lack of a real REPL to be frustrating and was not able to find an existing implementation that was complete.
-Boris weighs in at around 200 lines of fairly straightforward code.
+Boris weighs in at a few hundred lines of fairly straightforward code.

 ## Usage